 Since the HDI relies on country-level aggregates such as national accounts for income, the IHDI must draw on additional sources of data to obtain insights into the distribution.
 The distributions are observed over different units-life expectancy is distributed across a hypothetical cohort, while years of schooling and income are distributed across individuals.
 Inequality in the distribution of HDI dimensions is estimated for:

-- Life expectancy, using data from complete life tables provided by UNDESA (2022).
-Mortality rates and other information are available for each age (0, 1, 2, 3, ....
-100+).
-This is a major update: in previous Reports the inequality in the distribution of life expectancy was computed based on abridged life tables, which presented information on mortality patterns over age intervals (0-1, 1-5, 5-10, ...
-100+). - Mean years of schooling, using household surveys data harmonized in international databases, including CEDLAS and World Bank (2023), Eurostat's European Union Statistics on Income and Living Conditions (2023), ICF Macro Demographic and Health Surveys (various years), LIS (2023), United Nations Children's Fund Multiple Indicator Cluster Surveys (various years) and UNESCO Institute for Statistics (2023). - Income, using data from the United Nations University's World Income Inequality Database (UNU-WIDER 2023).
+- Life expectancy, using data from complete life tables provided by UNDESA (2024).
+Mortality rates and other information are available for each age (0, 1, 2, 3, 100+). - Mean years of schooling, using household surveys data harmonized in international databases, including CEDLAS and World Bank (2024), Eurostat's European Union Statistics on Income and Living Conditions (2024), ICF Macro Demographic and Health Surveys (various years), LIS (2024), United Nations Children's Fund Multiple Indicator Cluster Surveys (various years) and UNESCO Institute for Statistics (2024). - Income, using data from the United Nations University's World Income Inequality Database (UNU-WIDER 2023).

-A full account of data sources used for estimating inequality for the 2022 IHDI is available at https://hdr.undp.org/inequality-adjusted-human-development-index#/indicies/IHDI.
+A full account of data sources used for estimating inequality for the 2023 IHDI is available at https://hdr .undp.org/inequality-adjusted-human-development -index#/indicies/IHDI.